 1. Public and Private Face

-It begins with a public and private Face.
+It begins with keeping both a public and a private Face.
 The moon does not rotate.
 It stays steady.
 It always shows the same face to the Earth.
 This is the public face of the Moon.
 However, the Moon as a private face.
 It has a private side that never shows the world.
 This doesn’t mean you should be two-faced.
 Rather, learn it is wise to have and guard your private side.
 This is an important aspect of lunar wisdom.

 In other words, learn to be authentic.
 In a world of followers, walk your own path.
 Resist the trappings of commercialism.
 At the same time, protect your individuality by keeping your essence private.
 In many cultures, freethinkers are taboo.
 So, you need to exercise the wisdom of the moon.
 Develop a healthy sense of who you are as distinct from showing a public persona.

 2. The Power of Silence